MystoganX/MATLAB-Business-Inteligence/README.md

 # Matlab - Data Analysis
-*The data used in this section comes from Tableau's records of the fictional store "Superstore", which consists of a spreadsheet with records of sales data from 2014 to 2017.*
+*The data used in this section comes from Tableau's records of the fictional store [Superstore](https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls), which consists of a spreadsheet with records of sales data from 2014 to 2017.
+Additionaly, the data from [Twitter's Customer Support (twcs.csv)](https://www.kaggle.com/thoughtvector/customer-support-on-twitter) is also used to create engagement heatmaps*

 Now we explore different techniques to read and visualize the information in a typical retail store database, for business purposes.
 This goes from **reading** the files, **plotting daily sales** data: